smashmath/smashmath/_posts/2022-06-06-columnperspective.md

 \right)
 $$

 We can see that if we take the third column as it is (that is to say, taking exactly $$1$$ of it), we can cancel out the nonzero entries by taking $$-3$$ of column one, and $$1$$ of column two.
 Thus, a solution will be $$(-3,1,1)$$.
-Since any scalar multiple of this vector will also yield the zero vector, the genral solution will be
+Since any scalar multiple of this vector will also yield the zero vector, the general solution will be

 $$\textbf{x}=c\begin{pmatrix}
 -3\\1\\1